Date of review: September 2020 Book author: Thane Gustafson Вook published: 2020

-I found his first book ('The Wheel of Fortune') captivating from the first sentence, so I immediately bought his second book which is on Russian gas and relationship with Europe.
+I found his first book ('The Wheel of Fortune') captivating from the first sentence, so I immediately bought his second book, which is on Russian gas and its relationship with Europe.

 The book covers many interesting topics and is full of historic details that I think are helpful to understand the future of the gas market.
-I particularly enjoyed reading the historic background on development of various gas market models in Netherlands, Norway and Russia, of course, as well as review of alternative power sources including nuclear especially in France and Germany.
-Surprisingly (at least to me) with both France and Germany initially being keen to develop nuclear, Germany failed to achieve much progress and retreated under the pressure from public protests, while France pushed through and succeeded.
+I particularly enjoyed reading the historic background on the development of various gas market models in the Netherlands, Norway and Russia, of course, as well as a review of alternative power sources, including nuclear, especially in France and Germany.
+Surprisingly (at least to me), with both France and Germany initially being keen to develop nuclear, Germany failed to achieve much progress and retreated under the pressure from public protests, while France pushed through and succeeded.

-Global gas and European gas markets are firmly moving to open market based pricing models and Gazprom has been quite flexible to adjust to the new reality, although did not embrace it initially.
+Global gas and European gas markets are firmly moving to open market-based pricing models, and Gazprom has been quite flexible to adjust to the new reality, although it did not embrace it initially.

 Pipeline gas will keep losing competitiveness in a more competitive market, while flexible LNG flow can gain competitiveness.